microsoft/testbase/Best-Practices/HeightGained-GitHub-Pipeline-Integration/README.md

 ```

 ### Scripts to test HeightGained in TestBase
-PowerShell scripts under [.\HeightGained\Scripts](.\HeightGained\Scripts) folder are used for Out-of-Box (OOB) test.
+PowerShell scripts under [./HeightGained/Scripts](./HeightGained/Scripts) folder are used for Out-of-Box (OOB) test.
 OOB test is a basic compact test in Test Base, you can refer to [Test Base docs](https://docs.microsoft.com/en-us/microsoft-365/test-base/buildpackage?view=o365-worldwide) for more details.

 There're 4 scripts:
 - Install script installs .NET runtime, which is a dependency of the app.